jlagneau/libft/README.md

 Project of school 42 which aim to recode a part of the standard library "libc" functions, with custom functions.

+## Compile

+### Normal

+	make

+or :

+	make re

+to erase objects and rebuid everything.

+### Compile with debug flags

+	make debug

+or :

+	make redebug

+to erase objects and rebuid everything with debug flags.

+## (TODO) Test

+	make test && ./test/unit_test

 ## Installation

     make && sudo make install